 - Whether non-notified cases have been more or less problematic.

-- How do the prospects for clearance change when a Phase 1 case is escalated for consideration by a senior decision-maker?
+- How the prospects for clearance change when a Phase 1 case is escalated for consideration by a senior decision-maker

 - To what extent has the CMA become more receptive to remedies to resolve Phase 1 competition concerns?